Jazz beat Bulls for record 21st straight at home - WHIZ News

 After trailing by 11 late in the second quarter, the Bulls tied it at 62 on a pull-up 3-pointer from LaVine early in the third.
 LaVine’s basket finished off a 13-4 surge to open the period.

-Bogdanovic scored back-to-back baskets to keep Chicago from taking the lead.
+Bogdanovic scored back-to-back buckets to keep Chicago from taking the lead.
 He added two more in a 16-4 spurt that put the Jazz back up 78-66.

 The Bulls rallied again in the fourth quarter and cut Utah’s lead to 109-106 on a 3 from Vucevic with 26.7 seconds left.
 Mitchell and Royce O’Neale each drained a pair of free throws in the final seconds to seal the win.